Abul Fazl

-Abu'l-Fazl ibn Mubarak, also known as Abul Fazl, Abu'l Fadl and Abu'l-Fadl 'Allami (14 January 1551 – 22 August 1602), was the grand vizier of the Mughal emperor Akbar, from his appointment in 1579 until his death in 1602.
-He was the author of the Akbarnama, the official history of Akbar's reign in three volumes, (the third volume is known as the Ain-i-Akbari) and a Persian translation of the Bible.
-He was also one of the Nine Jewels (Navaratnas) of Akbar's royal court and the brother of Faizi, the poet laureate of Emperor Akbar.
+Abu'l-Fazl ibn Mubarak (14 January 1551 – 22 August 1602), also known as Abul Fazl, Abu'l Fadl and Abu'l-Fadl 'Allami, was an Indian writer, historian, and politician who served as the grand vizier of the Mughal Empire from his appointment in 1579, until his death in 1602.
+His notable works include the Akbarnama, Ain-i-Akbari, and a Persian translation of the Bible.

+Abul Fazl is often referred to as one of the Nine Jewels (Navaratnas) of Akbar's royal court and the brother of Faizi, the poet laureate of Emperor Akbar.

 Ancestors

-Abul Fazl ibn Mubarak was a descendant of Shaikh Musa who lived in Rel near Siwistan (Sehwan), Sindh, until the close of the 15th century.
-His grandfather, Shaikh Khizr, moved to Nagaur which had attained importance as a sufi mystic centre under Shaikh Hamid-ud-din Sufi Sawali, a khalifa of Shaikh Muin-ud-din Chisti of Ajmer.
-He claimed his ancestors hailed from Yemen.
-However, it was common during the Delhi Sultanate and Mughal Empire for individuals to embellish their ancestral heritage to raise their stature.
-At Nagaur Shaikh Khizr settled near the tomb of Shaikh Hamid-ud-din.
+Shaikh Abul Fazl ibn Mubarak was born in Agra in 1551, the son of Shaikh Mubarak.
+Mubarak was born in Nagaur but had moved to Agra in 1543.
+His own father, Fazl's grandfather, Shaikh Khizr, had moved from Sind to Nagaur in the 15th–16th century, Nagaur had attained importance as a Sufi mystic centre under Shaikh Hamid-ud-din Sufi Sawali, a khalifa of Shaikh Muin-ud-din Chisti of Ajmer.
+At Nagaur, Shaikh Khizr settled near the tomb of Shaikh Hamid-ud-din.
+Fazl's ancestors hailed from Yemen and traced their lineage to Shaikh Musa, who had emigrated to Sind some six generations earlier.